groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-one-to-pdf.md

 id: convert-one-to-pdf
 url: conversion/net/convert-one-to-pdf
 title: Convert ONE to PDF
-description: "Converting Microsoft OneNote files to PDF is so easy and straightforward with Groupdocs.Conversion for .NET.
-Just a few lines of C# code to convert ONE note file to PDF document, check our guide to learn how."
+description: "ONE format represents Microsoft OneNote File Format with .one extension.
+Learn how to convert ONE to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert ONE to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

-File represented by .ONE extension are created by Microsoft OneNote application.
-OneNote lets you gather information using the application as if you are using your draft pad for taking notes.
+Files with .ONE extension are created by Microsoft OneNote application.
+OneNote lets you gather information using the application as if you are using your draftpad for taking notes.
 OneNote files can contain different elements that can be placed at non-fixed locations on document pages.
 These elements may contain text, digitized handwriting, and objects copied from other applications including images, drawings and multimedia (audio/video) clips.
-Microsoft now offers online version of OneNote as part of Office365 where Notes can be shared with other OneNote users over the internet.

-To convert ONE to PDF file in C# just call `Convert` method like shown below:
+To convert from Microsoft OneNote File Format (.one) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source ONE file